 Business cards don’t even have to be plain rectangles now.
 Why not use die cutting to change its shape?

-Rounded corners are good because it stops the corners getting dog-eared in a wallet.
+Rounded corners are good because it stops the corners from getting dog-eared in a wallet.
 Or get the card die-cut in the shape of your logo.
+You can use businesses like Tru-cut to get the design you specifically want if you cannot do it yourself at home.

 It’s an easy way to make your business card stand out.